Barcarrota

 Barcarrota is a Spanish municipality in the province of Badajoz, Extremadura.
 It has a population of 3,664 (2007) and an area of 136.1 km².

 Barcarrota was the location of the Battle of Villanueva de Barcarrota (1336), in which Castilian troops decisively defeated a Portuguese army.

+It was claimed by Inca Garcilaso de la Vega, likely incorrectly, to be the birthplace of Hernando de Soto.